corsairmarks/deassimilate_machines/mod/README.md

 [15:38:59][eventmanager.cpp:361]: an event with id [action.65] already exists!  file: events/on_action_events_1.txt line: 8308
 [15:39:00][eventmanager.cpp:361]: an event with id [utopia.2551] already exists!  file: events/utopia_on_action_events.txt line: 769
 ```

-There are: one overridden effect, three preempted events, and nine (!) overridden species rights.
-All of these are necessary to implement the functionality of this mod.

 ## Changelog